; Date: Tue Mar 09 2021

 Ideally when you click the Submit button you'll be shown messages about the database tables being set up and so on.
 However it is possible you'll instead see an error screen headed with the message Error establishing a database connection.

 Earlier in this post we talked about one rather inscrutable cause for that error.
-We already went over how to avoid that error.
+We already went over how to avoid that error, which is to initialize the data directory.
+Since we've already verified the database is working, that won't be the problem.
 The more common reason for getting that error is if the database particulars were wrong.
-This is where you carefully double-check the values you entered to ensure they're all correct.
+This is where you carefully double-check you entered the correct values.

 Another common issue is that the database is unreachable.
 If your Compose file matches what was shown above that won't be the case.
 But let's discuss how to debug the database connection anyway.